daniel-munro/ratgtex-pipeline/README.md

 #### `{tissue}/fastq_map.txt`

 A tab-delimited file with no header containing the paths to each FASTQ file and the rat IDs they correspond to.
 If multiple files map to the same ID, reads from those files will be aligned into one BAM file.
 You can use the `fastq_path` parameter in `config.yaml` to specify the encompassing directory as an absolute or relative path.
 That way `fastq_map.txt` can just contain the remainder of the path to each file (including any subdirectories as necessary).
+Any listed files whose rat IDs are not in `{tissue}/rat_ids.txt` will be ignored.

 #### `{tissue}/rat_ids.txt`

 A file listing the rat IDs for the dataset, one per line.
+This list determines which samples are included in the processing.

 ### Quality Control